Medically reviewed by Drugs.com. Last updated on Sep 8, 2020.

-Benralizumab, a humanized monoclonal antibody (IgG1, kappa), is an interleukin-5 antagonist.
+Benralizumab, a humanized afucosylated, monoclonal antibody (IgG1, kappa) that binds to the alpha subunit of the interleukin-5 receptor.
 IL-5 is the major cytokine responsible for the growth and differentiation, recruitment, activation, and survival of eosinophils (a cell type associated with inflammation and an important component in the pathogenesis of asthma).
-Benralizumab, by inhibiting IL-5 signaling, reduces the production and survival of eosinophils; however, the mechanism of benralizumab action in asthma has not been definitively established.
+Benralizumab, by inhibiting IL-5 signaling, reduces the production and survival of eosinophils and basophils through antibody dependent cell-mediated cytotoxicity; however, the mechanism of benralizumab action in asthma has not been definitively established.

 Undergoes proteolytic degradation via enzymes that are widely distributed in the body and not restricted to hepatic tissue.

 Asthma, severe: Add-on maintenance treatment of severe asthma in adults and children ≥12 years of age with an eosinophilic phenotype

 Limitations of use: Not indicated for treatment of other eosinophilic conditions or for the relief of acute bronchospasm or status asthmaticus